Clinton station (CTA Green and Pink Lines)

 Clinton is a station on the Chicago Transit Authority's 'L' system, serving the Green Line and Pink Line.
 It opened on October 16, 1909, and was completely rebuilt during the Green Line rehabilitation project in 1996.

 History and location

 Canal

 Opening in 1893 as part of the newly opened Lake Street Elevated, the Canal station was located above Canal Street west of the Chicago River and railroads leading up to Union Station.
-The station eventually closed in 1909, which was replaced by the newly opened Clinton station a block west.
+The station was eventually closed in 1909 and was replaced by the newly opened Clinton station a block west.

 Clinton

-It is the closest 'L' station to the Ogilvie Transportation Center, whose platforms directly abut Clinton.
-The stations were connected in 1970 with a passageway, called the "Northwest Passage", linking it to the Chicago and North Western Terminal.
+In 1911, two years after the opening of Clinton station, an adjacent passenger terminal station, the C&NW Terminal, opened.
+The stations were connected in 1970 with a passageway, called the "Northwest Passage".
 The passageway closed in 1990 when the C&NW Terminal was rebuilt as Ogilvie Transportation Center, replaced by a holding track for Metra trains.
+Today, it remains the closest "L" station to the passenger terminal whose platforms directly abut Clinton.

+The station, along with many other stations along the newly-established Green Line, was closed from 1994 to 1996 for reconstruction.